-The department will use Tassomai and retrieval practice consistently, enabling pupils to know more and remember more over time.
-Knowledge organisers, regular reading homeworks and keyword starter activities at KS3 aim to broaden pupil’s vocabulary and ensure progression in writing, with a particular focus upon improving extended responses.
+The department will use retrieval and application practice consistently, enabling pupils to know more and remember more over time.
+Knowledge organisers, regular reading homework and keyword starter activities at KS3 aim to broaden pupil’s vocabulary and ensure progression in writing, with a particular focus upon improving extended responses.

 Through regular access to practical opportunities, we will enable students to develop the skills required to interpret and analyse experimental data with confidence and precision.
 Required Practical content will be introduced at KS3 with the completion of Apparatus and Technique practical assessments and then embedded at KS4 through the completion of the Required Practicals.